cloudmesh/cloudmesh-robot/documentation/source/hardware.md

 *Note:*  Ordering from overseas suplieres may take significant time.
 So make sure to plan ahead.
 Prices given here are done to provide estimate, they may vary

-## Pi
+## Raspberry Pi 3

 The raspberry PI 3 is a very good development platform.
 With its base price of $35 it is quite a bargain.
 YOu will need some additional component to make sure you can use it.
 Please be reminded to never connect or power the raspberry with your computers USB port.
 It draws some significant amperage and we do not want you to destroy your computer.
 We recommend that you buy a certified power adapter.
 The price is so cheap that you could even create your own mini cluster as a project.
+We do not recommend any older versions of Raspberry as they are less powerful and do not caontain build in Bluetooth or WiFi.

 *Configuration:*